 There's a great deal of configurations that you may tweak, including perfect transition effects and vibrant flat designs, prev/next navigation, bullets with thumbnails, auto-play, pause/stop, full width, full screen and additional options.

-Run css Slider producer in two distinct configuration styles: Basic and Advanced.
+Run css Slider website builder in two distinct configuration styles: Basic and Advanced.
 Pick from several built in layout looks to keep things real simple, or dive in to edit the settings in whatever way you'd like for total control.

 CSS Slider doesn't utilize images for styling so the skin color can be conveniently switched